CalculatedContent/WeightWatcher/README.md

 - N, M:  Matrix or Tensor Slice Dimensions
 - D:  Quality of the (Truncated) Power law fit (D is the Kolmogorov Smirnov Distance metric)
 - num_spikes:  number of spikes outside the bulk region of the ESD, when fit to an MP distribution
+- num_rand_spikes:  number of Correlation Traps
+- max_rand_eval: scale of the random noise in the layer

 ### Summary Statistics:
 The layer metrics are be averaged in the **summary** statistics: